Recent additions worth noting

 Why is mercury a liquid at STP? - a brief discussion about electrons at relativistic velocities.

-Glossary of archaic chemical terms - from C. Giunta's excellent collection of history-of-chem materials.
+{Glossary of archaic chemical terms} - from C. Giunta's excellent collection of history-of-chem materials.
+(Archived copy 3/2013)

-Stain removal guide - How to remove just about every kind of stain you can think of.
+Stain removal - How to remove just about every kind of stain you can think of: try one of these.
+A to Z Guide - American Cleaning Institute - And this one features a "guide to stain removal guides".

 Chemistry of Cleaning - a nice overview of the nature of "dirt" and the agents used to get rid of it.
-See also this Soap and Detergent Association site.
+Another useful soure: the York U. (UK) page How do detergents work?" features some simple experiments on soap bubbles and surface tension.
+Chemistry behind cleaning contains many useful links to other sites.

 {The Happy Drinking Bird} - all about the various subspecies of "dippy birds", their history, and how they work.
 (Link is to last archived copy 7/2007)